Periodontal & Implant Associates

 • Other Procedures

-A dental implant is an option to replace a missing tooth.
+A dental implant is an effective option to replace a missing tooth.
 In this procedure, a small titanium screw is surgically implanted into the bone and allowed to set.
-The bone grows around it forming a tight connection, which additionally slows or stops the bone loss that occurs when the root of a natural tooth is missing.
+The bone grows around it, forming a tight connection that additionally slows or stops the bone loss that occurs when the root of a natural tooth is missing.
 Once the implant is firmly set in the mouth, the dentist then works to attach the replacement tooth onto the top of the implant.
+Additionally, for those considering alternatives, implant supported dentures provide another option to restore functionality and aesthetics.

 Dental implants are considered to be the most important advance in dentistry in the past 100 years.
 They allow us to predictably replace missing teeth in a very esthetically pleasing manner without compromising the integrity of the adjacent teeth and without the aid of removable appliances.

-For a cost-effective way of replacing many missing teeth, dentures can be held securely in place with implants, providing a great improvement from traditional removable dentures.
+Implant supported dentures offer a cost-effective solution for those looking to replace missing teeth.
+These dentures can be securely anchored in place with implants, resulting in a significant improvement over traditional removable dentures.

 This website uses cookies.